akarczmarz2000/UCFDMP/README.md

     * Has a form that they can submit without a name but requires text
 6. Future Features
 	* Light page styling
+	* Add Photos to the Home page (index.html) possibly on slide to show off website
+	* Add slide to about page so images on there change as user is viewing

 ### Existing Features